 While parental neglect is one of the most common reasons children are placed in foster care, drug and alcohol exposure is present in nearly 61% of foster care infants.
 Parents caring for babies in foster care should be prepared to respond to FAS or FAA-related issues.
 Patience, love, and a positive attitude go a long way toward minimizing the effects of FAS.
 Lots of praise and a calm demeanor will make your child feel safe, cared for, and ready for a hopeful future.

 Infant adoption requires parents with big hearts, warm homes, and a loving, enthusiastic outlook.
 While there are many ways for parents to adopt infants, the result is usually the same.
-Little ones without homes are given the opportunity to become part of a family, and adults without children fill their homes with laughter and joy.
+Little ones without homes are allowed to become part of a family, and adults without children fill their homes with laughter and joy.